gmc-code/PC-Python/docs/turtle/turtle_screen.rst

 Screen class
 --------------

+| Setup the screen for drawing on.
 | Start by importing the inbuilt turtle library.
-| Then set up the screen for drawing on.

 See: https://docs.python.org/3/library/turtle.html#turtle.Screen